jlevers/selling-partner-api/docs/Api/FeedsApi.md

 Creates a feed document for the feed type that you specify.
-This operation returns encryption details for encrypting the contents of the document, as well as a presigned URL for uploading the encrypted feed document contents.
+This operation returns a presigned URL for uploading the feed document contents.
 It also returns a feedDocumentId value that you can pass in with a subsequent call to the createFeed operation.

 **Usage Plan:**